-1. By March 1 every year, At the time of annual renewal of a permit to operate under Regulation II (Permits), each owner or operator of a stationary source subject to this rule shall submit to the District a process statement.
-The statement shall be signed by the owner or operator and certify that the information provided is accurate and true.

-- 2. For the purpose of determining compliance with this rule, this requirement shall not apply to stationary sources which emit in every 12-month period less than or equal to the following quantities: - a.
+- 1. By March 1 every year, each owner or operator of a stationary source subject to this rule shall submit to the District a process statement.
+The statement shall be signed by the owner or operator and certify that the information provided is accurate and true. - 2.
+For the purpose of determining compliance with this rule, this requirement shall not apply to stationary sources which emit in every 12-month period less than or equal to the following quantities: - a.
 For any regulated air pollutant (excluding hazardous air pollutants), 25 tons per year including a regulated air pollutant, - b.
 2.5 tons per year of a single hazardous air pollutant, - c.
 6.25 tons per year of any combination of hazardous air pollutants, and - d.
 25 percent of any lesser threshold for a single hazardous air pollutant as the USEPA may establish by rule. - 3.
 A stationary source previously covered by provisions in Section F.2 above shall comply with the provisions of Section F.1 above if the stationary source exceeds the quantities specified in Section F.2. - 4.
-Any additional information requested by the Air Pollution Control Officer under Section F.1 above shall be submitted to the Air Pollution Control Officer within 30 days of the date of request.
+Any additional information requested by the Control Officer under Section F.1 above shall be submitted to the Control Officer within 30 days of the date of request.